 I have to reach Dick! she thought.
-I must warn Earth’s heroes!
+And I must warn Earth’s heroes!

 Even as the New Teen Titans landed on the Greek island, several uniformed guards greeted them.

 Donna Troy pulled down a blazing energy weapon and crushed it to a pile of scrap.
 “I’d say these lowlifes won’t come quietly,” she said wryly.